Immunization during pregnancy: Tetanus and whooping cough vaccination in pregnancy

 Newborns are at increased risk of infection, particularly before they receive their first infant vaccinations.
 For this reason, certain vaccinations are offered during pregnancy in order to induce an antibody response, resulting in the passage of antibody across the placenta and into the fetus: this confers passive immunity on the newborn.
 As early as 1879, it was noted that infants born following smallpox vaccination in pregnancy were themselves protected against smallpox.
 However, the original smallpox vaccination was never widely used during pregnancy because, as a live vaccine, its use is contraindicated.

 Tetanus is a bacterial infection caused by Clostridium tetani.
 Newborns can be infected via their unhealed umbilical stump, particularly when the umbilical cord is cut with a non-sterile instrument, and suffer a generalised infection.
 The tetanus toxoid vaccine was first licensed for use in 1938 and, during the 1960s, it was noted that tetanus vaccination in pregnancy could prevent neonatal tetanus.
 Subsequent trials showed that vaccination of pregnant women reduces infant deaths from tetanus by 94%.
 In 1988, the World Health Assembly passed a resolution to use maternal vaccination to eliminate neonatal tetanus by the year 2000.
 Although neonatal tetanus has not yet been eliminated, by 2017 there were an estimated 31,000 annual infant deaths from tetanus, down from 787,000 in 1987.

 Whooping cough, or pertussis, is a contagious respiratory disease caused by the bacteria Bordetella pertussis.
 It is fatal in an estimated 0.5% of infants in the USA.
 The first vaccine against whooping cough was developed in the 1930s, and in the 1940s a study found that vaccination in pregnancy protected infants against developing whooping cough.

+A pertussis‑containing booster is recommended during pregnancy to protect infants in the first months of life.
+Worldwide, DPT vaccine (also written DTP) refers to the infant combination vaccine used in routine childhood schedules (formulated as acellular DTaP or whole‑cell DTwP), whereas the reduced‑antigen acellular booster Tdap (also known as dTpa) is indicated for adolescents and adults and is recommended during pregnancy in many countries to protect young infants.

 The tetanus and whooping cough vaccinations are generally administered in combination during pregnancy, for example as the DTaP vaccine (which also protects against diphtheria) or the 4-in-1 vaccine (which also protects against diphtheria and polio).